Carbecq/Zangdar_0/README.md

 Why Zangdar ?
 Well look for the Naheulbeuk dungeon !!

 I would like to thank specially the authors of Vice, TSCP, Gerbil.
 They helped me a lot understand several aspects of programmation.
+I also use the M42 library for generating attacks; and took inspiration from the Libchess library.

 At present, Zangdar can play honestly.
+I done several matches, and I think Zangdar has an elo of about 2400.
-I has the following features :
+It has the following features :

 + **language**
-  - Written in C++
+  - Written in C++17

 + **board**
-  - 0x88
+  - Magic Bitboard

 + **search**
+  - Iterative Deepening
-  - Alpha-Beta
+  - Alpha-Beta  , Fail Soft
   - Quiescence
   - MVVVLA
   - Killer Heuristic
   - Principal Variation Search
-  - Hash Table
+  - Transposition Table, with 4 buckets
   - Null Move

 + **evaluation**